Russian commando frogmen: Pre war and WWII

 In 1953, according to directives of the Main Headquarters of the Naval Forces of the USSR, they started to establish completely secret Detached Naval Reconnaissance Points (OMRPs).
 In the beginning they were named Naval Reconnaissance Divisions of the Special Intelligence, purposed for high risk special operations.

-The mission of the Naval SPETSNAZ was to conduct what the Soviets call Special Reconnaissance (Spetsialnaya Razvedka).
+The mission of the Naval Spetsnaz was to conduct what the Soviets call Special Reconnaissance (Spetsialnaya Razvedka).
 During the Cold War, each Soviet fleet would have a brigade of "naval assault pioneers" with a wartime strength of up to 1,300 men and capable of deploying about 100 teams.
-Naval special forces were organized into spetsnaz brigades consisting of five spetsnaz detachments (battalions), a signal company, support units, and a headquarters company containing highly skilled professional soldiers and frogmen responsible for carrying out reconnaissance, assassinations, kidnappings, rescue missions and contact with agents behind enemy lines.
+Naval special forces were organized into spetsnaz brigades consisting of five spetsnaz detachments (battalions), a signal company, support units, and a headquarters company containing highly skilled professional soldiers and frogmen responsible for carrying out amphibious reconnaissance, assassinations high-value targets, commando style raids, combat search and rescue, contact with agents behind enemy lines, kidnappings targets useful to military intelligence, long-range penetration, maritime sabotage, special reconnaissance, and underwater demolition.
 The organization of a naval special purpose brigade reflects its emphasis on sea infiltration, with up to three frogman battalions, one parachute battalion, and a minisubmarine battalion, as well as the signal company, headquarters company, and support elements.

 In 1967, the Anti-diversionary forces and means, or 'PDSS', began development in the Soviet Black Sea Fleet.
 PDSS is a complex of special measures developed by the Soviet Navy to counter possible attacks by frogmen.
 PDSS includes specially trained units (teams) of the Soviet Navy, frogman and anti-frogman training and special weapons and tactics.
 According to some historians, Soviet Naval Commanders decided to form PDSS after the Lionel Crabb incident.

 Post breakup of the USSR

 Most Soviet Naval spetsnaz units were transferred to the newly formed Russian Navy and subsequently downsized.
 At least one unit, the 17th Naval Special Purpose Brigade, was transferred to the Ukrainian Navy and was reorganized as the 1464th Marine Reconnaissance point.
 Shortly after, the 1464th MRP was again reorganized as the 7th Special Purpose Brigade of the Ukrainian Navy, after about two-thirds of the unit's personnel swore an oath to Ukraine.
-In 2003, the unit became the 73rd Naval Center of Special Operations.
+In 2003, the unit became the 73rd Naval Special Operations Center.

 Russian naval spetsnaz, have been less visible in the wake of the USSR's dissolution.
 By the end of the 1990s there was only one full-strength naval spetsnaz brigade, at Ocharkov on the Black Sea.
 However, in 1998 the Russian Navy's commander in chief, Admiral Vladimir Kuroyedov, reaffirmed that naval special-operations units remain assigned to the Russian Baltic, Northern, Pacific, and Black Sea fleets.
 Although the admiral provided few specifics on the size and capabilities of the units, he did indicate that they were elite, that they were equipped with special weapons (including small submarines), and that they were comparable to U.S. Navy SEALS or the Israeli Navy's Shayetet 13 counterparts, stating that these units have no special name beyond their "combat swimmer" or "naval spetsnaz" designations.